fiachra369/SQA_FinalAssignment/README.md

 **Master Branch**

 The master division is the project's main branch.
-This is where you'll find all of the production-ready code.
+This is where you'll find all the production-ready code.

 **Develop branch**